Skip to main content

 Build a Predictable Wind-Down

-Start the routine at the same time every night, even on weekends.
-Consistency is more powerful than any single technique.
+Same time every night, even weekends.
+That consistency does more heavy lifting than any single trick.

 2

-For children with nighttime fears, the bedroom can feel threatening once the lights go out.
-Help your child take ownership of their space during the day so it feels familiar and safe at night.
-A comfort object, a favorite poster, or a small nightlight they picked out themselves can make the room feel like theirs.
+For a kid with nighttime fears, the bedroom can feel like a different place once the lights go off.
+Help them claim the space during the day so it feels familiar at night.
+A comfort object, a poster they picked, a nightlight they chose—small things that say "this is my room, and it’s safe."

-Let your child choose a ‘brave buddy’—a stuffed animal or comfort object—that stays in bed and ‘watches over’ them.
+Let them pick a ‘brave buddy’—a stuffed animal that stays in bed and ‘watches over’ them.
 Name it together.
+Kids take this seriously.

 3

-Try: ‘I can see the dark feels scary right now.
-Let’s think about what brave thing your stuffed bear would do.’
-This moves from fear to problem-solving.
+Try: ‘The dark feels scary right now, huh?
+What do you think your stuffed bear would do if he felt scared?’
+That shifts them from fear to problem-solving.

 4